Day 13: Eat In & Take Out

 Being British, takeout is less of a cultural norm to me.
 I find the food doesn’t taste as good, I find the ordering process stressful (when I’m hungry I don’t want to have to wait an hour to get the food!) and the packaging piece of it just kills me.
 Plus you have to clear up afterwards.
 Honestly, I think it’s easier, more delicious and less wasteful to just cook yourself OR just eat in.

 Eating in gives you a real break.
 You get your food way quicker.
-Someone brings your food to you and clears it up after you.
 You get quality time with family or friends and when you get home, there’s no mess to clean up or ‘stuff’ to dispose of.
 Win-win-win!

 Order Extra: